 Eric Montross Father's Day Basketball Camp

 Typically held on the Friday and Saturday of Father’s Day weekend, the Eric Montross Father’s Day Basketball Camp provides a unique opportunity for dads and their children to share quality time together while working as a team.
 Fathers learn how to better coach their children while they both practice, play and compete in contests.
 Children interact with their fathers to develop basketball skills and build character that will make them winners for life.
 This special weekend incorporates all of this, while teaching the importance of helping others.
-100% of the proceeds from camp benefit N.C.
-Children’s Hospital.
+100% of the proceeds from each year’s camp benefits UNC Children’s.

 Eric and Laura Montross started the Father’s Day Basketball Camp to honor Jason and to help raise funds to carry out his wishes for the new hospital.
 The camp is used as a year-round fundraising vehicle to continue turning new ideas like Jason's into reality.